dotnsf/myvc/README.md

 7. Call ** POST /api/login ** to login with owner user of item, and get token

 8. Call ** POST /api/trade ** to change owner of item.
-This API must be called with original owners token from 7.
+This API must be called from original owner with token from 7.

 9. Call ** POST /api/queryUsers ** to search users with specified keyword and token.